TabunKaze03/MahjongKaze/README.md

 ## Installation
-Before playing MahjongKaze, a python library needs to be installed in the Python environment.
+Before playing MahjongKaze, a Python library needs to be installed in the Python environment.
 - colorama

-You may install the library by using the pip command in python package:
+You may install the library by using the pip command in Python package:
 ```sh
 pip install colorama
 ```